Self-testing multipartite entangled states through projections onto two systems: Abstract

 \section{Abstract}

-A timely enterprise nowadays is understanding which states can be device-independently self-tested and how.
-This question has been answered recently in the bipartite case \cite{Coladangelo}, while it is largely unexplored in the multipartite case, with only a few scattered results, using a variety of different methods: maximal violation of a Bell inequality, numerical SWAP method, stabilizer self-testing etc. In this work, we investigate a simple, and potentially unifying, approach: combining projections onto two-qubit spaces (projecting parties or degrees of freedom) and then using maximal violation of the tilted CHSH inequalities.
+Finding ways to test the behaviour of quantum devices is a timely enterprise, especially in the light of the rapid development of quantum technologies.
+Device-independent self-testing is one desirable approach, as it makes minimal assumptions on the devices being tested.
+In this work, we address the question of which states can be self-tested.
+This has been answered recently in the bipartite case \cite{Coladangelo}, while it is largely unexplored in the multipartite case, with only a few scattered results, using a variety of different methods: maximal violation of a Bell inequality, numerical SWAP method, stabilizer self-testing etc. In this work, we investigate a simple, and potentially unifying, approach: combining projections onto two-qubit spaces (projecting parties or degrees of freedom) and then using maximal violation of the tilted CHSH inequalities.
 This allows to obtain self-testing of Dicke states and partially entangled GHZ states with two measurements per party, and also to recover self-testing of graph states (previously known only through stabilizer methods).
-Finally, we give the first self-test of a class multipartite qudit states: we generalize the self-testing of partially entangled GHZ states by adapting techniques from \cite{Coladangelo} , and show that all multipartite states which admit a Schmidt decomposition can be self-tested with few measurements.
+Finally, we give the first self-test of a class multipartite qudit states: we generalize the self-testing of partially entangled GHZ states by adapting techniques from \cite{Coladangelo}, and show that all multipartite states which admit a Schmidt decomposition can be self-tested with few measurements.